CIS-CS/calvin-yeung/README.md

-# Calvin’s Repository
+## Calvin’s Repository
 See corresponding folder for class/homework.

-- "BlueJ Work" contains OF work
+- hw-bluej: OF work
+- hw-netbeans: Netbeans work
-- "Crossword Puzzles" contains finished crosswords
+- hw-crossword: images of finished crosswords
-- "Misc Programs" contain extra programs and fun stuff
+- misc: extra programs and fun stuff